AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 Lower CFG gives the model permission to render mid-tones instead of forcing everything to high contrast.

-Step 3: Switch sampler to DPM++ SDE or UniPC
+Step 3: Switch to a softer sampler

 Step 4: Generate at higher base resolution

 For SDXL, base at 1024x1024 or 1024x1280.
-For SD1.5, use hires fix with denoise 0.4-0.5 — that gives the second pass room to redraw hair as fibers rather than just upscaling the wire-hair from pass one.
+For SD1.5, use hires fix with denoise 0.4-0.5 and an upscale of 1.5x-2x (a detail upscaler like 4x-UltraSharp works well) — that gives the second pass room to redraw hair as fibers instead of just upscaling the wire-hair from pass one.

 Step 5: Add explicit fiber-texture tokens